-Many homebuyers like to purchase a fixer-upper and rehab it themselves, resulting in getting a lower price for the home and immediately building equity.
+Many homebuyers like to purchase a fixer-upper and rehab it themselves, resulting in a lower home price and immediate building equity.
 Fortunately, there are multiple options for a renovation mortgage, which allows a buyer to finance the home and the renovation with a single home loan.

-203(K) and HomeStyle home loans allow homebuyers to borrow money based on the estimated improved value of the property, not the pre-renovated appraised value.
+203(K) and HomeStyle home loans allow homebuyers to borrow money based on the estimated improved property value, not the pre-renovated appraised value.
 The buyer, therefore, gets a home loan with a mortgage that includes the renovation costs.

 Nerd Wallet breaks down the difference between the two:

 - FHA 203(K) loans are mortgages insured by the Federal Housing Administration.

 - HomeStyle loans are mortgages guaranteed by Fannie Mae.